aurelienpierreeng/.github/profile/README.md

 I'm trained as a classical pianist and in Newtonian physics, with mechanical engineering applications (thermodynamics, structural calculations & design).
 I have authored a thermodynamics computational Python library (proprietary software), a perceptual color space (darktable UCS 22) and many color manipulation algorithms.
 I enjoy clean maths that simulate, predict and revert physical processes through numerical computations.

 I find myself completely overwhelmed by the crazy modern life and the unreasonable number of variables and things we have to handle in a typical day, which is why I try to get things under control by relying on the least amount of techs and tools.

+I teach photo editing by constantly looping between artistic and technical aspects, and I firmly believe what my piano teachers repeated : technics are there to serve artistic intent.
+Both are important, but one is the goal and the other is only the mean.
+Direct interaction with users is what drives my design in image processing matters.